US: Man impersonated agent, claimed ties to Pakistani intel | Law-Order

 - United States

-Taherzadeh is accused of providing Secret Service officers and agents with rent-free apartments — including a penthouse worth over $40,000 a year — along with iPhones, surveillance systems, a drone, a television, a generator, a gun case and other policing tools, according to court documents.
+Taherzadeh is accused of providing Secret Service officers and agents with rent-free apartments - including a penthouse worth over USD40,000 a year - along with iPhones, surveillance systems, a drone, a television, a generator, a gun case and other policing tools, according to court documents.
 In one instance, Taherzadeh offered to purchase a $2,000 assault rifle for a Secret Service agent who is assigned to protect the first lady, prosecutors said.
+The plot unravelled when the US Postal Inspection Service began investigating an assault involving a mail carrier at the apartment building and the men identified themselves as being part of a phony Homeland Security unit they called the US Special Police Investigation Unit.

+Investigators believe Ali had taken multiple trips to the Middle East and had three visas showing he had been to Pakistan and two Iranian visas, Rothstein said.
+US travel records also showed he had travelled to Istanbul, Turkey and Doha in Qatar, he said.
+Prosecutors allege one of the men also tried to destroy evidence once he learned he was being investigated.
+After Taherzadeh found out the FBI was starting to investigate him, he took steps to delete posts on social media and admitted that he had deleted the posts that would've been evidence in the case against him, Rothstein said.
+A lawyer for Taherzadeh and Ali argued that both men should not be detained.
+But Magistrate Judge Michael Harvey ordered both men held until a detention hearing can be held on Friday afternoon.
+Rothstein said the case was being presented to a grand jury and he expected both men to face federal conspiracy charges.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)